TYouJie/TYouJie/README.md

 <h1 align="center">Hi 👋, I'm You Jie</h1>
 <h3 align="center">A software engineering student studying in APU</h3>

-- 🌱 I’m currently learning **figma, fundamental info about cyber security**
+- 🌱 I’m about to start my education journey in **cyber security**.
+Always ready to learn new things, so, let's connect!

 <!-- <h3 align="left">Connect with me:</h3> -->
 <p align="left">